Discounted Cash Flow Template

 Discounted Cash Flow Template Features:

-The weighted average cost of a company’s capital is typically used within place of discount rate when a company value is evaluated.
+The weighted average cost is generally used in place of the discount rate when a company evaluates its value.
 A commonly accepted convention is that the company’s weighted cost of capital (WACC) already takes into account the risk level associated with the company’s business.
-So, it is naturally the best approximation of an investor’s opportunity cost.

 WACC – Weighted Average Cost of Capital